ArtemPleskachov/api-users/README.md

 ```
 ---

-### Step 5 – Load Fixtures (optional)
+### Step 5 – Load Initial Users (SQL Dump or Fixtures)

+To get started quickly with the API right after launching the project, there are two options for loading test users.

+#### 🗃 Option 1 — SQL Dump (preferred method)

+After the containers are up and running, the database will be automatically populated using the SQL dump.

+> 📂 The `dump/users.sql` file includes 10 unique users for testing the API.
+> ⚠️ If the dump is not applied automatically or you encounter issues (e.g., file not found or access denied to `mysql`), use the fallback option below.

+#### ✅ Option 2 — Symfony Fixtures (fallback method)

 ```bash
 php bin/console doctrine:fixtures:load
 ```

-⚠️ This will purge the database and create 12 unique users.
+> ⚠️ This command will purge the database and generate new test records.

----
+> It is intended as a backup method in case the SQL dump fails to load.

 ## 🔐 Authorization